January 27th, 2012

 AAPL – Apple Computer (Last:157.29)

 In after-hours trading Tuesday, AAPL had somewhat exceeded the 157.53 Hidden Pivot that we were using as a minimum upside target.
 The indicated high as of around 9 p.m.
 EDT was 158.40, which if correct would imply the rally is likely to continue to a target of higher degree.
-The logical number thereof would be 170.33, so we’ll use it as our new objective.
-It implies an amazingly steep ascent and an ABC pattern with a trajectory that I cannot recall seeing before. ______ UPDATE (1:54 p.m.): During this morning’s tutorial session, we turned up a new target at 159.88 that not only looks likely to be reached, but also short-able, stop 160.01.
+The logical number thereof would be _____, so we'll use it as our new objective.
+It implies an amazingly steep ascent and an ABC pattern with a trajectory that I cannot recall seeing before.

 DIA – Diamonds (Last:89.15)